Centralized or Distributed, That is the Question!

 With a clean slate like a new build offers, all electrical loads, data lines, and other infrastructure needs can be addressed!
 This prepares a great wiring foundation that powers all devices today yet can expand as you inevitably add additional technologies in the future.
 Powerful and with room to grow - that's the benefit of a centralized panel lighting setup.

-Distributed Lighting
+Distributed lighting

 This localized panelized lighting setup uses multiple panels located in your home, and little - or more likely no - low-voltage wiring runs through walls to your light switches.
 Perhaps one panel is in an equipment room, and another is in the master bedroom's walk-in closet.
 Dimmers and smart switches replace traditional switches, and repeaters and processors interpret the radio frequency communication between switches and the control system.
 There's typically less expense associated with this lighting design when no additional low-voltage wiring is required to run through walls.